 Omega Dev Kit v4.0

-- This Dev Kit may not be used to create appliers with textures acquired by Ripping, Hacking, Listening, Snooping or other means of acquiring UUIDs without the original creator’s consent.
+- This Dev Kit may not be used to create appliers with textures acquired by Ripping, Hacking, Listening, Snooping or other means of acquiring Textures or UUIDs without the original creator’s consent.
 (If you need to convert old NC Appliers, use one of the NC Conversion Kits.)

 - It may not be used to break LL TOS.